Community Language Program

 This course develops beginner-level Spanish language proficiency on four skills (i.e. listening, speaking, reading, and writing) and cultural awareness

-This course develops beginner-level Chinese language proficiency on four skills (i.e. listening, speaking, reading, and writing) and cultural awareness
+This course develops beginner-level French language proficiency on four skills (i.e., listening, speaking, reading, and writing) with attention to level grammar and vocabulary, as well as pronunciation.

 Course Time: 30 hours